-Health impact HB 2964
+Health impact of HB 1342

-Evidence indicates that HB 2964 has potential to increase the number of low-income students who eat lunch, which in turn has potential to improve students' diet quality, to improve educational outcomes, to improve earning potential, and to decrease health disparities.
+Evidence indicates that HB 1342 has the potential to increase the number of students with low-incomes who eat lunch, which in turn has the potential to improve students' diet quality, educational outcomes, and earning potential; improve health outcomes; and decrease health inequities.

-Pathways to health impacts
+Pathway to health impacts

-The potential pathways leading from the provisions of HB 2964 to decreased health disparities are depicted in Figure 1.
-There is a fair amount of evidence that eliminating the reduced-price lunch copay for kindergarten through twelfth grade would likely increase the number of low-income students who eat lunch as a part of the National School Lunch Program (NSLP).1-4 There is strong evidence that increasing the number of low-income students who participate in NSLP and eat lunch would likely improve nutrition and diet quality for these students,5-9 which is very strongly associated with improved educational1,10-14 and health outcomes.15-17 In addition, the literature indicates that increased educational opportunities and outcomes are very strongly linked to increased educational attainment,18-21 which in turn is very strongly associated with both improved health22-34 and increased income (which is also very strongly linked to improved health).22-24,26,31,32,36-42 Because this bill specifically applies to students who are eligible for reduced-price lunch it would likely have the greatest impact among low-income students.
-In addition, because schools in Washington with high percentages of low-income students also have higher percentages of students of color, this bill could help increase the number of students of color who participate in the school lunch program as well.
-Low-income students and students of color are more likely to experience health disparities15-17,44 and therefore, increasing participation in the NSLP among these students has potential to decrease these disparities.
+The potential pathways leading from the provisions of HB 1342 to decreased health inequities are depicted in Figure 1.
+There is a fair amount of evidence that eliminating the reduced-price lunch copay for students in prekindergarten through twelfth grade (PK-12) would likely increase the number of students with low-incomes who eat lunch as a part of the National School Lunch Program (NSLP).1,7-9 There is strong evidence that increasing the number of students with low-incomes that eat lunch as part of the NSLP would likely improve nutrition and diet quality for these students,10-15 which is very strongly associated with improved educational 1,16-20 and health outcomes.21-23 In addition, the literature indicates that increased educational opportunities and outcomes are very strongly linked to increased educational attainment,24-27 which in turn is very strongly associated with both improved health28-40 and increased income (which is also very strongly linked to improved health).28-30,32,37,38,42-48

+Since the bill specifically applies to students who are eligible for reduced-price lunch, it would likely have the greatest impact on students with low-incomes.
+Schools in Washington State with higher percentages of students with low-incomes also have higher percentages of students of color, so this bill could help increase the number of students with low-incomes and students of color that eat lunch as part of the NSLP.
+Students with low-incomes and students of color are more likely to experience health inequities.21-23,50 Therefore, increasing the number of students that eat lunch as part of the NSLP has the potential to decrease inequities.